Essential gear for hiking with your dog

 Now that we’re into the prime hiking seasons of mid-summer to the gorgeous stretch of autumn before the frosts set in, there’s no better time than to get wild with your dog.
 Here are our tips for squeezing maximum enjoyment out of your outdoor adventures:

-Before you head for the mountains:
+Before you head for the mountains, what to know when hiking with your dog:

 - Only take your pup hiking or camping when and if they’re ready.
 For any hikes that are moderate or harder, you’ll want to wait until your dog’s growth plates are closed.
 This varies from dog to dog and breed to breed but it’s usually around 12-18 months.
 A younger dog should be fine on short, easy hikes but do keep him safely within his limits and be prepared to do a shorter walk than you planned.